Internal

 Taught content in analytical chemistry:

 Students will be introduced to analytical methods such as sample preparation, quantitative and qualitative analysis, precision and accuracy and standard deviation.
-The theory behind the following analytical techniques will then be discussed in detail with further discussion relating to instrumentation design and function as well as the application of this theory in interpreting relevant spectra: UV, IR and AAS Spectroscopy, Chromatographic techniques and Mass Spectrometry, Nuclear Magnetic Resonance Spectroscopy.
+The theory behind the following analytical techniques will then be discussed in detail with further discussion relating to instrumentation design and function as well as the application of this theory in interpreting relevant spectra: UV (ultraviolet), IR (infrared) and AAS (atomic absorption) Spectroscopy, Chromatographic techniques and Mass Spectrometry, NMR (nuclear magnetic resonance) Spectroscopy.

 Students will cover the following topics & analytical techniques: